-Marie has had a great focus on didactics, pedagogy and evaluation throughout her education.
-Marie has completed a specialization course called ‘Education in Human Rights’.
+Throughout her education Marie has focussed on didactics, pedagogy and evaluation throughout her education.
+Marie has completed the specialization course called ‘Education in Human Rights’.
 The course is based on national and international research and development knowledge about education, democracy, and citizenship in a human rights context.

-Marie has working experience with human rights-based education og teaching based on strengthening the students’ empowerment.
+Marie has working experience with human rights-based education and teaching based on strengthening the students’ empowerment.